ABOUT ICY HOT

 Also called wintergreen oil, this organic ester is naturally produced by many species of plants, particularly wintergreens.
-It can also be synthetically produced.
 It is present in various levels in many of the Icy Hot products.

 Wintergreen oil is also a salicylate, as evident by its proper name: methyl salicylate.
 Salicylates are compounds related to aspirin.
 By using them topically, it may help a patient avoid most of the negative side effects of taking aspirin or aspirin-related compounds by mouth, such as: